What You Can Do When Other Adults Provide Alcohol or Other Drugs To Minors

 The Parent Warning Letter:

-- Informs the adult that it is known they might have knowingly provided alcohol to minors
+- Informs the adult that it is known they might have knowingly provided alcohol (or other drugs) to minors.

-- Asks that they stop condoning underage drinking immediately
+- Asks that they stop condoning underage drinking and drug use immediately.

 How To Send a Parent Warning Letter: